Darsana-Ramesh/CanteenExpress/README.md

    - Remove workers no longer active in the canteen staff

 3. **Order Management**
-   - View and track all orders with customer IDs, ordered items, quantity, price, and status (pending/confirmed/delivered)
+   - View and track all orders with customer IDs, ordered items, quantity, price.

 4. **Sales & Revenue Reporting**
    - Generate detailed reports on: